parislarkins/PalletTown/README.md

 ## <a name="faq"></a> FAQ

 For more help, please ask on the [discord](https://discord.gg/RgWSqyU).

+#### <a name="faq-proxy-types"></a> What proxy types are supported?
+PalletTown currently supports the following proxy protocols:

+- HTTP/HTTPS
+- SOCKS4/SOCKS5

+#### <a name="faq-proxy-sources"></a> Where can I find proxies to use with PalletTown?
+PalletTown works best with private proxies.
+Public proxies often have unstable connections, and can even be banned by Niantic.
+For best results, google "private proxies".

 #### <a name="faq-plusmail"></a> What is a "plusmail compatible email address"?